-There are a range of factors which are taken into consideration in determining the above, however generally you will need to show that you are your partner have lived together for at least a period of two years.
+There are a range of factors which are taken into consideration in determining the above, however generally you will need to show that you and your partner have lived together for at least a period of two years.
 Although, this is not required in cases where there is a child of the relationship or in other exceptional circumstances such as where there has been a substantial intermingling of finances and assets.

-Same-sex property settlements
+Same-sex and LGBTIQ property settlements

 If you are in a de facto relationship or a marriage, you may be subject to a property settlement under the Family Law Act.

 The method of working out what is a “just and equitable” property settlement for all married couples and de facto couples (who separated after 1 March 2009) is set out in the Family Law Act 1975.